-r/IndieDev is a subreddit with 405k members.
-The most common kinds of discussions are advice requests and self-promotion, and the community frequently discusses game development, game, steam, feedback, and indie, and they frequently recommend/review programming language, coding language, and software/website.
+r/IndieDev is a subreddit with 413k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses game development, game dev, game, feedback, and looking for a, and they frequently recommend/review programming language, coding language, and software/website.

 This is the place for indie devs and gamers to share anything, be it game development, their favorite games or just cool images, GIFs and music from an indie game in a casual community-run environment.
 If you're an indie gamer, this place welcomes you too!
 After all, every gamer is a potential indie developer!